nickapic/ActiveDirectory-LabSetup/setupADlab.md

 and click the download button for it to download the iso file for us.

-# Installing all the Virtual Machines
+# Instalation and Domain Configuration

 Now with all the virtual machines ISO files and VMWare files download lets move forward and install them on VMWare so we can use them for setting up our lab.